SharePoint/sp-dev-docs/docs/general-development/optimize-page-performance-in-sharepoint.md

 ## Optimize page downloads
 <a name="MDS"> </a>

 Once you understand the composition of a page, you can use different methods to optimize the download experience for that page.
 In general, the goal is to minimize the number of round trips between client and server computers and to reduce the amount of data that goes over the network.
-The guidance in this article includes recommendations that you can apply broadly to a variety of different implementations of SharePoint 2013.
+The guidance in this article includes recommendations that you can apply broadly to a variety of different implementations of SharePoint.